alirezakazemipour/Mario-PPO/README.md

 8-2  | 128 | 8   |      64  |2.5e-4| 0.9 | 0.95|  0.01    |      0.2  |        8 |  	 0.5
 8-3  | 128 | 8   |      64  |2.5e-4| 0.9 | 0.95|  0.01    |      0.2  |        8 |  	 0.5

-- For the world 4 - stage 2, the effect of the game score was not used since, it distracts the mario from the his original goal which is reaching the flag.
+- For world 4 - stage 2, the effect of the game score was not used since it distracts Mario from his original goal which is reaching the flag.

-## Acnowledgement
+## Acknowledgment
 1. [@OpenAI](https://github.com/openai) for [Mario Wrapper](https://github.com/openai/large-scale-curiosity/blob/e0a698676d19307a095cd4ac1991c4e4e70e56fb/wrappers.py#L241).
 2. [@uvipen](https://github.com/uvipen) for [Super-mario-bros-PPO-pytorch](https://github.com/uvipen/Super-mario-bros-PPO-pytorch).
 3. [@roclark](https://github.com/roclark) for [Mario Reward](https://github.com/roclark/super-mario-bros-dqn/blob/2305549fe4a2eb273d98c3811b809bd9360e024a/core/wrappers.py#L110).